A May-type spectral sequence for higher topological Hochschild homology: Applications.

 \begin{proof} The THH-May spectral sequence

-collapses since there are no possible differentials for bidegree reasons under the assumptions on $k$ with respect to $p$. \end{proof} \begin{remark} Corollary ~\ref{rigid square-zero} can be considered a rigidity theorem in the sense that $S/p\wedge THH$ does not see the first Postnikov $k$-invariant in the cases given by the congruences above. \end{remark} \begin{corollary} Let $p$ be a prime such that $p\not \equiv 2 \text{ mod }3$, then where $|x|=2$ and the degree of $HH_*(E(x))$ in $\pi_*$ is given by the sum of the internal and homological degree.
+collapses since there are no possible differentials for bidegree reasons under the assumptions on $k$ with respect to $p$. \end{proof} \begin{remark} Corollary~\ref{rigid square-zero} can be considered a rigidity theorem in the sense that $S/p\wedge THH$ does not see the first Postnikov $k$-invariant in the cases given by the congruences above. \end{remark} \begin{corollary} Let $p$ be a prime such that $p\not \equiv 2 \text{ mod }3$, then